bhk/scam/reference.md

 ### Cached Results

-In order to support fast incremental rebuilds of modules, SCAM stores intermediate compilation results in a directory called the **object directory**.
-The object directory is determined by one of the following (with the earlier ones taking precedence):
+In order to support fast incremental rebuilds of modules, SCAM stores intermediate compilation results in a directory called the **build directory**.
+The build directory is determined by one of the following (with the earlier ones taking precedence):

-  1. The value given by the `--obj-dir` command line option.
+  1. The value given by the `--build-dir` command line option.
   2. If the `-o EXE` option is given, a directory named ".scam" within the directory containing EXE.
-  3. The environment variable `SCAM_OBJDIR`.
+  3. The environment variable `SCAM_BUILD_DIR`.
   4. A directory named `.scam` (relative to the current directory).

 SCAM uses hashes to determine the suitability of cached entries; not